mjgs/mjgs/README.md

 - From devops/system tools, to workflow automation integrations, to NodeJS web development
 - Experienced delivering large projects for Fortune 500 companies internationally, including BBC, BSkyB, ProseibenSat, Discovery Channel, Canal Plus, Chellomedia, Swiss Television and Fox Italy
 - I also like to work on smaller projects and with startups / solopreneurs, I am a believer in the indie web :)
-- Most recently have been developing social media SaaS applications and statically generated (a.k.a Jamstack) websites, built using GitHub actions, deployed to Netlify
+- Most recently I have been developing social media SaaS applications and statically generated (a.k.a Jamstack) websites, built using GitHub actions, deployed to Netlify
 - Experienced remote worker

 Technologies: